codac-team/codac/doc/manual/development/info_dev.rst

       make manual

+   This first runs Doxygen on the sources, whatever ``WITH_PYTHON`` is: its output provides the API references of the manual and the ``api/`` pages of the website.
+Doxygen therefore has to be installed when the CMake project is configured, otherwise the manual is generated without them.

-   The generated website will be locally available in ``./build/doc/manual``.
+   The generated website will be locally available in ``./build/doc/manual/html``.

 To contribute and extend this manual, please consult the Sphinx documentation:
 https://www.sphinx-doc.org